craig-m/rpi_cluster/readme.md

 * Ansible (https://www.ansible.com/)
 * Invoke (http://www.pyinvoke.org/)
 * ServerSpec (http://serverspec.org/)
-* Jenkins

 It also acts as a Certificate Authority, for TLS and SSH.
-The deployer is in a different subnet, everything else is in a DMZ.

 ### LanServices - Main